TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 runTests.sh.

-Why do you not use native PHP on travis-ci?
+Why do you not use native PHP on Travis CI?
 ===========================================

-The documentation about extension and project testing using travis-ci sets up an environment that is identical to the local testing with the same containers used locally.
-This circumvents the PHP versions that travis-ci comes with and again runs everything in docker containers.
-It is also possible to use the native travis-ci environments.
+The documentation about extension and project testing using Travis CI sets up an environment that is identical to the local testing with the same containers used locally.
+This circumvents the PHP versions that Travis comes with and again runs everything in docker containers.
+It would also possible be to use the native Travis environments.
 This however requires additional fiddling and more knowledge of the testing internals, especially when it comes to functional and acceptance testing.
 Extension authors may very well decide to do that, but a setup like that is out of scope of this document.
-Torturing travis-ci to fetch and run the docker containers all the time is more time consuming but simplifies the setup a lot.
-And it gives stable results: If it fails on travis-ci, it will fail locally, too.
+Torturing Travis CI to fetch and run the docker containers all the time is more time consuming but simplifies the setup a lot.
+And it gives stable results: If it fails on Travis, it will fail locally, too.

 Functional tests set up own instances in typo3temp?
 ===================================================

 Yes.
 This is how it works.
-The functional (and acceptance) bootstrap create new, isolated instances within your project root's public directory in :file:`typo3temp/var/tests` for each execution.
+The functional (and acceptance) bootstrap create new, isolated instances within your project root's public directory (usually :file:`.Build/Web`) in :file:`typo3temp/var/tests` for each execution.
 Maybe later we make this path configurable and locate it elsewhere, but for the time being it is how it is.

 Can I provide more hardware for bamboo?